St. John of God Parish, Somerset MA

 -It is possible for a non-Catholic Christian to be a Christian witness as long as one godparent is Catholic.
 A catholic who has left the faith can not be a Christian witness.

 -Finding a godparent in some circumstances may be difficult.
-In such situation, we ask that parents speak to either the pastor or the baptismal team member who will be more than willing to assist in any way possible.
+In such a situation, we ask that parents speak to either the pastor or the baptismal team member who will be more than willing to assist in any way possible.

--If Godparent(s) cannot be present for your child’s baptism, you may choose others to stand in as proxies for the Baptism ceremony.
+-If godparent(s) cannot be present for your child’s baptism, you may choose others to stand in as proxies for the Baptism ceremony.
 Only the names of the chosen (actual) godparents will appear on the Baptism certificate.

 When and where is the Baptism celebrated?